nhaar/Waddle-Forever/README.md

 The server is based in solero's works in reverse engineering the Club Penguin server [(Houdini server emulator)](https://github.com/solero/houdini).
 The media server is also mostly from solero's media servers.

+Thanks for Levi for help with the Linux version.

 Special thanks to charlotte, who made CPSC, the original singleplayer/speedrunning client.